nyssance/genos/README.md

 ### Architecture
 ```
 genos
-├── BaseAppManager.java                 extends it for config your app.
+├── BaseAppManager.kt                 extends it for config your app.
 ├── libs
-│   └── MessageEvent.java               util for EventBus.
+│   └── MessageEvent.kt               util for EventBus.
 ├── repository
-│   └── HttpRepository.java             Default Http repository.
+│   └── HttpRepository.kt             Default Http repository.
 └─── ui
-    ├── BaseAdapter.java                Default Adapter for list fragment.
+    ├── BaseAdapter.kt                Default Adapter for list fragment.
-    ├── BaseViewModel.java              Default ViewModel for list and detail fragment.
+    ├── BaseViewModel.kt              Default ViewModel for list and detail fragment.
     ├── activity
-    │   ├── AppBarActivity.java         Activity with an app bar.
+    │   ├── AppBarActivity.kt         Activity with an app bar.
-    │   ├── CollapsingActivity.java     Activity with a collapsing app bar.
+    │   ├── CollapsingActivity.kt     Activity with a collapsing app bar.
-    │   ├── DrawerActivity.java         Activity with drawer.
+    │   ├── DrawerActivity.kt         Activity with drawer.
-    │   ├── TabBarActivity.java         Activity with bottom navigation.
+    │   ├── TabBarActivity.kt         Activity with bottom navigation.
     │   └── base                      (design your activity by extends activities in base.)
     ├── fragment
-    │   ├── CollectionList.java         Fragment with a StaggeredGrid layout, use for waterfall list.
+    │   ├── CollectionList.kt         Fragment with a StaggeredGrid layout, use for waterfall list.
-    │   ├── DetailFragment.java         Fragment for detail.
+    │   ├── DetailFragment.kt         Fragment for detail.
-    │   ├── GridList.java               Fragment with a grid layout, user for grid list.
+    │   ├── GridList.kt               Fragment with a grid layout, user for grid list.
-    │   ├── PagerFragment.java          Fragment with a pager.
+    │   ├── PagerFragment.kt          Fragment with a pager.
-    │   ├── TableList.java              Fragment with a Linear layout, use for stand list, one item per line.
+    │   ├── TableList.kt              Fragment with a Linear layout, use for stand list, one item per line.
     │   └── base                      (design your fragemnt by extends fragments in base.)
     └── viewholder
-        ├── BaseHolder.java             Base holder.
+        ├── BaseHolder.kt             Base holder.
-        ├── DefaultHolder.java          A holder with icon / title
+        ├── DefaultHolder.kt          A holder with icon / title
-        └── SubtitleHolder.java         A holder with icon / title / subtitle
+        └── SubtitleHolder.kt         A holder with icon / title / subtitle
 ```

 ### Vendor